-Below "\Light-O-Rama\Network" folder is a sub-folder called "SavedConfigurations", where exports from Network Preferences are saved.
+Below "\Light-O-Rama\Network" folder is a sub-folder called "SavedConfigurations", where exports from the Control Panel's Networks section are saved.
 These files have a ".LIV" extension.

 Plugins

 The "\Light-O-Rama\Plugins" folder contains sub-folders where files can be added to extend the functionality of the Sequencer: